menu

 Demographics

-The per capita income in Aldan in 2022 was $37,712, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $150,848 for a family of four.
+The per capita income in Aldan in 2022 was $36,976, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $147,904 for a family of four.
 However, Aldan contains both very wealthy and poor people as well.

 Aldan is an extremely ethnically-diverse borough.
 The people who call Aldan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aldan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Aldan include Irish, German, English, Italian, and African.
+Important ancestries of people in Aldan include Irish, German, Italian, Sierra Leonean, and English.

 The most common language spoken in Aldan is English.
 Other important languages spoken here include Italian and Polish.